JOEL-OSEBE/Car-Manufacturer-Price/README.md

-# Cae-Manufacturer-Price
-Prediction of car manufacturer price
+# Some examples of Feature Engineering techniques